almet/markdown-doc/articles/dependency-injection.md

 In the Schema, and in the DI in general, a "service" is an object managed by the depency injection container.
 As said in the precendent section, the Schema represents the way services and classes are linked together.
-It describe the dependencies of our classes.
+It describes the dependencies of our classes.

 If you know the [abstract factory pattern](http://en.wikipedia.org/wiki/Abstract_factory),